Miguel Malvar: Philippine Revolution

-Like Macario Sakay, considered his successor as president by some, Malvar was an original Katipunero as they both joined the Katipunan before the Philippine Revolution.
+Malvar was an original Katipunero, having joined the Katipunan before the Philippine Revolution.
 When the Revolution began in August 1896, Malvar emerged from leading a 70-man army to becoming the military commander of Batangas.
 As a military commander, he coordinated offensives with General Emilio Aguinaldo, leader of the revolutionaries in Cavite, and General Paciano Rizal, leader of the revolutionaries in Laguna.
 On February 17, 1897, Malvar fought alongside General Edilberto Evangelista, Malvar's senior officer at the time, at the Battle of Zapote Bridge, where the senior died in battle.
 Succeeding Evangelista's generalship, Malvar had set up his own headquarters at Indang, Cavite, where he stayed until the Tejeros Convention.
+Malvar is considered by some to have succeeded to the presidency of the First Philippine Republic after Aguinaldo was captured by American forces.

 After the Tejeros Convention, in which Aguinaldo won as president, Malvar opted to side with the Katipunan's Supremo, Andrés Bonifacio.
 In response to Malvar's support, Bonifacio gave them assistance in fighting their battles.
 Seeing the mutual relations between Malvar and Bonifacio, Aguinaldo decided to use his newly acquired position to put Batangas, as well as Malvar, under his jurisdiction.
 Malvar was also threatened with punishment if he did not break ties with Bonifacio, but this threat was never implemented.
 Bonifacio and his brother Procopio were found guilty, despite insufficient evidence, and they were recommended to be executed.
 Aguinaldo 'issued a commutation of the sentence' to deportation or exile on May 8, 1897, but Pío del Pilar and Mariano Noriel, both former supporters of Bonifacio, persuaded Aguinaldo to withdraw the order for the sake of preserving unity.
 In this they were seconded by Mamerto Natividád and other bona fide supporters of Aguinaldo.
-The Bonifacio brothers were murdered on 10 May 1897 in the mountains of Maragondon.
+The Bonifacio brothers were murdered on May 10, 1897, in the mountains of Maragondon.